niclastegner/factorio/robotics/README.md

 Open the Power armor and equip your new gear:
 ![power-armor-equipped](images/power-armor-equipped.png)

+You can now deconstruct the Power armor factory, it has served its purpose.
+Start by cutting of the input belts of the Power armor factory, then try out the robotics feature of your new power armor by selecting the (red) deconstruction planner icon and then select the parts you wish to deconstruct.

 ## Summary

 By following the guide above you have now a cool Sushi mall in your factory and you no longer need to build